What do we do here at Phillips Wharf Environmental Center?

 Visitor Center & Estuarium

-We are open to the general public for tours of our aquariums and touch tanks full of live bay animals.
+Our 5-acre, waterfront campus is open to the general public for tours of our aquariums and touch tanks full of live bay animals.
 Guided tours of the estuarium, gardens, and oyster aquaculture operation are available 7 days a week from Memorial Day to Labor day, Wednesday – Monday from March 1 – December 1st and weekends during the winter.
 We are open 10 am – 4 pm.

 Fourth Grade Oyster Education Week